erusev/parsedown/test/data/dos2.md

-<p>Without additional checks, this file causes a segfault in PHP &lt; 7.0, which is caused by Regex Backtrack*
+Without additional checks, this file causes a segfault in PHP < 7.0, which is caused by Regex Backtrack** example example example
-example
-example
-example